Tuesday, 24 April 2018

 Forests and farming, side by side in the Mornington Peninsula

-This rural farm, sitting just on the border of Red Hill and Main Ridge, Victoria, showcases a holistic approach to agriculture, lifestyle, and FSC-certified forestry.
+This rural farm on the border of Red Hill and Main Ridge, Victoria, showcases a holistic approach to agriculture, lifestyle, and FSC-certified forestry.

 The project, a first in the area, sits in the Peninsula’s green wedge zone and hosts a series of small-scale plantations that integrate forestry with farming.
 Scattered among the tree plots of spotted gum, blackwood, and the native forest corridor, you will find livestock grazing; dexter cattle, and alpacas.